Visual-Illusions/VIBot/README.md

 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with VIUtils.
+You should have received a copy of the GNU Lesser General Public License along with VIBot.
 If not, see [http://www.gnu.org/licenses/lgpl.html](http://www.gnu.org/licenses/lgpl.html "lgplv3")

 Plugins designed for VIBot are hearby released of any licenses imposed on the VIBot sources and are the property of the Plugin Author to license as they wish.